 Mohawk College has alongstanding commitment to training students and getting them ready, FUTURE READY, for the challenges they will experience out in the workforce.
 Accepting the award on behalf of Mohawk College was Wayne Ostermaier, Acting Dean, School of Skilled Trades.

-The Outstanding Large Business Achievement and Small Business Achievement Awards recognize outstanding local businesses and is presented to a company that stands out in our community as a leader.
-A business that makes Stoney Creek a better place to work, live, and play.
+Outstanding Small Business Achievement Award The Outstanding Small Business Achievement Award recognizes outstanding local businesses and is presented to a company that stands out in our community as a leader.
+This company demonstrates outstanding business practices, excellence in community relations, sustainable growth and quality customer service.

 2016 Winner – Precise Car Service – Award sponsored by Hamilton Economic Development, City of Hamilton Joe and Nadia Gigliotti have been in business in Stoney Creek since June 1985 and have been active volunteers and community supporters.
 They were involved with Flag Day celebrations and the Santa Claus Parade and were active fundraisers for their church and community.
 Accepting the award for Precise Car Service was Gary Bernard as Joe and Nadia were not able to attend the celebration.

 Thank you to our great Event Sponsors: Fuller Landau LLP, BMO Bank of Montreal, Hamilton Economic Development, Donald V. Brown Funeral Home Ltd., Stoney Creek Lions Club and Stoney Creek News.
 Thank you to our new Reception Sponsors: Hamilton Tiger-Cats, Smith’s Funeral Homes, Tripemco Burlington Insurance Group Limited, Meridian Credit Union, McHugh Whitmore LLP Law Firm, FirstOntario Credit Union and Winona Vine Estates.